 The trivia item below may give away important plot points.

 It was presumed to be revealed in the season 8 finale that the Janitor's real name is Glenn Matthews.
-However after J.D. walks away, someone walks by the Janitor and calls him "Tommy".
+However after J.D. walks away, someone walks by the Janitor and calls him "Tony".
 In a Facebook post by Bill Lawrence on April 13, 2011, he confirmed that the janitor was telling the truth when he revealed his name as Glenn Matthews.